 |Minimum total hours||39|

-Degree Assessment: Cumulative GPA of 3.0 or higher; no grade lower than "B-" in all coursework; acceptable or target performance on all Hallmark Assessment Tasks; acceptable or target performance on the following rubrics: Ideas to Action Holistic Construct Rubric, Ideas to Action Dispositions Rubric (failure to receive acceptable on the dispositions assessment may result in remove from the program), Advanced Program Technology Rubric, Advanced Program Impact on P-12 Student Learning Rubric, Advanced Program Clinical Practice Rubric; positive recommendation from the Special Educaiton Program Committee.
+CARDS 3 (Exit Assessment): Cumulative GPA of 3.0 or higher; no grade lower than "B-" in all coursework; Acceptable or Target performance on all Hallmark Assessment Tasks; Acceptable or Target performance on the following rubrics: Ideas to Action Holistic Construct Rubric, Ideas to Action Dispositions Rubric (failure to receive acceptable on the dispositions assessment may result in remove from the program); Advanced Program Technology Rubric; Advanced Program Impact on P-12 Student Learning Rubric; Advanced Program Clinical Practice Rubric; positive recommendation from the Special Education Program Committee.

 Certification Assessment: Satisfactory dispositions assessment (as noted above); no grade lower than "B-" in all coursework; passing scores on PRAXIS exams; positive recommendation from the Special Education Program Committee.

-Degree Candidacy: If not enrolled during the semester in which you are graduating, you will need to register for a degree candidacy as outlined in the graduate catalog, http://louisville.edu/graduatecatalog/toc#Academic_Policies, under the section called academic policies and requirements.
+Degree Candidacy: Students not enrolled during the semester in which they intend to graduate must register for degree candidacy as outlined in the Graduate Catalog, under the section, "Academic Policies, Procedures, and Requirements".

 Praxis Disclaimer: Teacher certification requirements are subject to change.
 Before registering for certification test(s), please refer to the Education Professional Standards Board (EPSB) website at www.epsb.ky.gov or http://www.ets.prg/praxis/ky for current requirements.